jkielbaska/scrapeNews/README.md

 ## URLs

+_This section is not up-to-date because I'm working on page design now_

 On every subpage there is a header and footer.
 In the header you can click on scrapeNews to be redirected to home page, menu button to open countries (when you click on country - you are redirected to this country subpage), change view type (block or list) and change language (ENG/PL).
 In the footer is a clock and when you click on country/[id] subpage footer displays how much articles there displayed.

 - home page - You can click on country to be redirected to this country subpage